 Perianal candidiasis produces white maceration and pruritus ani.

 Vulvovaginal candidiasis causes pruritus and discharge (see Candidal Vaginitis Candidal Vaginitis Candidal vaginitis is vaginal infection with Candida species, usually C. albicans.
-(See also Overview of Vaginitis.)
-Most fungal vaginitis is caused by C. albicans (candidiasis)... read more ).
+Symptoms are usually a thick, white vaginal discharge and vulvovaginal pruritus that is often... read more ).

 Candidal nail infections can affect the nail plate, edges of the nail, or both.
 Candidal infection is a frequent cause of chronic paronychia Acute Paronychia Paronychia is infection of the periungual tissues.
 Acute paronychia causes redness, warmth, and pain along the nail margin.
 Diagnosis is by inspection.
 Treatment is with antistaphylococcal antibiotics... read more , which manifests as painful red periungual swelling.
 Subungual infections are characterized by distal separation of one or several fingernails (onycholysis Onycholysis Deformities are often considered together with dystrophies, but the two are slightly different; deformities are generally considered to be gross changes in nail shape, whereas dystrophies are... read more ), with white or yellow discoloration of the subungual area.